Buying a Property? Get the Facts First

 Radon Search

-What do house searches reveal?
+What can house searches reveal?

+Conveyancing searches provide detailed reports on factors that could affect the property and surrounding area.
 Sometimes, for certain areas, lenders might expect you to buy more location-specific searches as a condition of lending.

 For example: